-Email Address Input Field in WP Fluent Form WordPress Plugin
+Email Address Input Field in Fluent Forms

-To add this field to your form, drag and drop the field from the available input fields.
+- To add this field to your form, drag and drop the field from the available input fields.

-To enable customization, click on the edit icon you get when hovering over the field.
-Or click on the Input Customization tab in right sidebar when the field is selected.
+- To enable customization, click on the edit icon you get when hovering over the field.
+Or click on the Input Customization tab in the right sidebar when selecting the field.

 In the Input Customization section, you can customize the email field in the following ways.
 In this section, you will find 2 portions:

-- Element Label: This is the text that users will see on the form for the email input field.
+- Element Label: This is the text that users will see on the form for the Email input field.
 You can put any text here that helps to understand the purpose of that field.

-- Label Placement: Determine the placement of the label, that you set previously, in respect to the input field.
-The available options are ‘Top’, ‘Left’, ‘Right’, ‘Default’.
-All of those are self-explanatory except the ‘Default’.
-What it means is, it will represent your global label placement settings.
+- Label Placement: Determine the placement of the label that you set previously concerning the input field.
+The available options are Top, Left, Right, and Default.
+All of those are self-explanatory except the Default.
+What it means is that it will represent your global label placement settings.

-- Admin Field Label: If you want to show a different label for your admin users when they view the form submissions you can configure that using this option.
-It doesn’t have any actual effect on the form rather only for administrative purposes.
+- Admin Field Label: If you want to show a different label for your admin users when they view the form submissions, you can configure that using this option.
+It doesn’t have any actual effect on the form but rather only for administrative purposes.

 - Placeholder: You can also have a placeholder by which users will perceive the field subject.